 I’m a project manager by day.
-Once I dedicated myself to this career path, I attained my Project Management Professional (PMP) certification in 2008, and have been a member of the Project Management Institute (PMI) ever since.
-The certification and affiliation are, for lack of a better term, a method to show that I understand the general practices and that I know what I’m doing.
+Once I dedicated myself to this career path, I attained my Project Management Professional (PMP) certification in 2008.
+I’ve been a member of the Project Management Institute (PMI) ever since.
+This shows that I understand the general practices and that I know what I’m doing.

-In order to keep our certifications current, members are required to earn Professional Development Units in our field, through such activities like receiving training, teaching Project Management, working in the field, or attaining knowledge of the field.
+In order to keep our certifications current, members are required to earn Professional Development Units in our field.
+This is accomplished through such activities like training, teaching, and even working in the field.

-One of the areas in which you can obtain a good amount of PDUs is by attending conferences.
-Here in the Detroit area there is a conference held annually where you can obtain 40% of the annual average requirements.
+One of the areas in which I obtain PDUs is by attending conferences.
+Here in the Detroit area there is a conference held annually..
+By attending, I can obtain 40% of the annual average requirements.
 I debated on whether to attend this year, as I have some ‘carry over’ units from last period, but ultimately decided to attend.

-- Professional Credits – As I mentioned, we get credits toward required project management practice and learning by attending the conference.
-Many professions require a certain amount of training to stay current, and day long conferences (or even longer) are a great way to load up on these credits
+- Professional Credits.
+As I mentioned, we get credits toward required project management practice and learning by attending.
+Conferences are a great way to meet your required credits or training.

-- Knowledge – Our conference has a variety of presentations and panels where you can learn about areas which are directly tied with your interests or areas of practice, or where you can learn new areas that might be of interest.
-A form of project management called ‘Agile’ is one of the newer and more popular practices, and since my job doesn’t use this methodology, I could choose to learn by spending the day at various areas centered around this topic should I so choose.
+- Knowledge.
+Our conference has a variety of presentations and panels.
+Here you learn about areas which are directly tied with your interests or areas of practice.
+A form of project management called ‘Agile’ is one of the newer and more popular practices.
+Since this is not in practice at my job.
+So, I learned more about it at my conference.

 Industry conferences can be a great way to boost your knowledge, give you an edge in your industry, or give you food for thought in areas where you may want to concentrate your future attention.